MartimChaves/glcm_sat_img/README.md

 Currently, the **only classifier implemented is the KNN**.
 This python script will start by running a grid search for the hyper-parameters of the KNN, and afterward the best hyper-parameter configuration will be saved, according to the best F1-score, and used on the testset.
 A plot of the ROC and a confusion matrix with the testset results will be saved.

 There's a lot of future work for this file.
 For example, it would be great to implement an option to chose different classifiers and which hyper-parameters to use for the grid search.

+### 6. Test FastAPI API

+To test the FastAPI API, change the directory to /fastapi_app and run:

+> uvicorn inference:app --reload

+### 7. Test API with Docker

+To test API with Docker, you'll have to build the image and then run it.
+Command to build image:

+> docker build -t oil-palm-inference .

+Command to run it:

+> docker run -p 8000:8000 oil-palm-inference

+### 8. Deploy API to the Cloud

+To deploy the API to AWS using Elastic Beanstalk (EB), follow these steps:

+1. Initialize an EB environment

+> eb init -p docker -r eu-west-1 oil-palm-serving

+2. Create an EB environment

+> eb create oil-palm-serving-env

+The URL that shows up in the terminal after the line "INFO Application available at ..." is the URL where the application will be available.

+3. Terminate the EB environment when you're done

+> eb terminate oil-palm-serving-env

 ## Using the Project for Different Datasets